 She celebrated the end of that year in a typical adventure, cycling with a friend the 4,100 miles from Eugene, Oregon, to Washington DC.
 A year later she cycled for three and a half months, firstly through China on her own, then with the same friend from Lhasa in Tibet across the Himalayas to Katmandu in Nepal (above).

-Linda graduated from Aberdeen with a first class honours degree and after gaining a MSc with Distinction in Rural Resources and Environmental Policy, she studied further at the University of Chiapas in Mexico.
-She followed this up by taking a PhD, during which she spent 22 months doing field research in Uganda, looking at how different types of park management regimes affect the attitudes of native peoples.
+Linda graduated from Aberdeen with a first class honours degree.
+After gaining a MSc with Distinction in Rural Resources and Environmental Policy, she studied further at the University of Chiapas in Mexico.
+She followed this by taking a PhD, during which she spent 22 months doing field research in Uganda, looking at how different types of park management regimes affect the attitudes of native peoples.
 Linda had recently passed her exams for an MBA from Warwick Business School with only her thesis to complete.

 Linda’s academic studies had concentrated mainly on environmental issues but her focus began to move while working for the World Wildlife Fund in Lima, Peru, from 2002 to 2005.
-As a Forest Programme Leader, she prepared schemes for nature conservation and poverty reduction, and her focus shifted from conservation to the protection of indigenous communities and their rights, as she experienced at first hand the interdependence of the two.
+As a Forest Programme Leader, she prepared schemes for nature conservation and poverty reduction.
+Her focus shifted from conservation to the protection of indigenous communities and their rights, as she experienced at first hand the interdependence of the two.
 This was a significant development in Linda’s thinking.